ksrichard/easyraft/README.md

         1. **Static Discovery** (having a fixed list of nodes addresses)
         2. **mDNS Discovery** for local network node discovery
         3. **Kubernetes discovery**
+- **Cloud Native** because of kubernetes discovery and easy to load balance features
 - **Automatic forward to leader** - you can contact any node to perform operations, everything will be forwarded to the actual leader node
 - **Node monitoring/removal** - the nodes are monitoring each other and if there are some failures then the offline